Verifying LLM Inference to Detect Model Weight Exfiltration: Theoretical Framework: Verification System

-\begin{theorem} For a given prompt and policy, let $p$ be the probability over a random seed that token generation has $q > 1$ permitted tokens.
-Fix any constant $\varepsilon > 0$.
-Then, any efficient adversary $\A$ that is not caught by the policy exfiltrates $r' \le (p+\varepsilon)\log q$ bits per token with high probability on each message, where $h$ is the binary entropy function, assuming: \begin{enumerate}[noitemsep] \item the seed is expanded adaptively as the response is generated, \item the seed is expanded by a cryptographic hash function with a random key unknown to $\A$, \item the adversary $\A$ queries the hash function $O(k)$ times, where $k$ is the response length. \end{enumerate} \end{theorem} \begin{proof} We basically just need to show that at most $p+\varepsilon$ of the logits have more than $1$ permitted token.
-This is equivalent to bounding the probability of the adversary finding a response sequence where $>(p+\varepsilon)\cdot k$ tokens have more than 1 permitted token.
-We can bound this using Lemma~\ref{lem:random-oracle}.
-Intuitively, each response has a probability $p$ of having more than $1$ permitted token (which we will model with $H$ outputting $0$).
-Therefore, given $O(k)$ queries, the adversary can only find a sequence like this with probability at most $e^{-O(k)}$ which is negligible in the response length.
-So, with high probability, the adversary has only $(p+\varepsilon)k$ locations to exfiltrate on, each with an alphabet of size $q$.
-So, the maximum number of bits that can be exfiltrated is $(p+\varepsilon)\log q$ per token. \end{proof}
+\begin{theorem} Let $\warden$ be a $(p,q)$-restricted policy with false positive rate $\alpha$ on $\dist$.
+For any constant $\delta > 0$ define $r':= (p+\delta)\log q$.
+Then, $\warden$ is $(\alpha,\varepsilon)$-secure against admissible adversaries for $\varepsilon = (2^{\ell \cdot r'} - 1) / 2^n + e^{(-O(\ell))}$, under the following additional conditions: \begin{enumerate}[noitemsep] \item the seed is longer than the response, i.e., $\secpar > \ell \log |\Toks|$, \item The inference distribution $\dist^{\RO}(\sigma)$ samples randomness sequentially, \item and the adversary $\A_1$ queries $\RO$ at most $O_{\delta}(\ell)$ times. \end{enumerate} \end{theorem} \begin{proof} The main goal of this result amounts to showing that at most $p+\delta$ fraction of the logits in $\A_1$'s output $\hT$ have more than one permitted token.
+This is equivalent to bounding the probability of the adversary finding a response sequence where $>(p+\delta)\cdot \ell$ tokens have more than 1 permitted token.
+We can bound this using Lemma~\ref{lem:random-oracle} below.
+Intuitively, each response has a probability $p$ of having more than $1$ permitted token (which we will model with $\RO$ outputting $0$).
+Therefore, given $O(\ell)$ queries, the adversary can only find a sequence like this with probability at most $e^{-O(\ell)}$ which is negligible in the response length.
+So, with high probability, the adversary has only $(p+\delta)\ell$ locations which are not deterministic, each with an alphabet of size $q$.
+So, the maximum number of bits that can be exfiltrated is bounded by $\ell (p+\delta)\log q$. \end{proof}

-\begin{lemma} Let $\A$ by an algorithm issuing at most $N=O(k)$ queries to a random function $H: \bits^{*} \to \bits$ that is $0$ with probability $p$, which outputs a string $x \in \bits^{k}$.
+\begin{lemma} Let $\A^\RO$ by an algorithm issuing at most $N=O(k)$ queries to a random function $\RO : \bits^{*} \to \bits$ that is $0$ with probability $p$, which outputs a string $x \in \bits^{k}$.
 Then, the probability that $p' k$ of the prefixes of $x$ evaluate to $0$ is at most $e^{-\Theta(k)}$. \end{lemma} \begin{proof} Let $X \subseteq \bits^{k} $ be the set of $k$-bit strings which $\A$ queried.
 Note that for any \emph{fixed string} $x\in \bits^k$, the number of $0$ prefixes is a random variable $S_x \sim \mathrm{Bin}(k, p)$.
 Then, we also know that $|X| \le N$, and therefore, by a union bound and Chernoff's bound, we get that

 Notably this is $e^{-\Theta(k)}$ when $N = O(k)$ and $p$ and $p'$ are constant. \end{proof}